samwaldner/CTA-Ridership-Analysis/README.md

 ## Executive Summary

-In this project we seek to explore the affect that COVID-19 had on CTA ridership and whether or not we can predict past the inital drop in ridership.
-To do this we will be using a varieyt of timeseries and regression models.
+In this project we seek to explore the affect that COVID-19 had on CTA ridership and whether or not we can predict past the initial drop in ridership.
+To do this we will be using a variety of timeseries and regression models.

 The first step was to collect all the necessary data.
 The CTA website provided the primary data on ridership, however, their data is not all up-to-date and is only updated rarely so cleaning and resampling the most up-to-date data into the form I needed was essential.
 A few methods were used to collect the other data used in this project.
-Most of it was open source provided by different government and eduactational bodies.
+Most of it was open source provided by different government and educational bodies.
 One notable exception is the Chicago Automobile Trade Association who had all the data on Chicago new car registrations listed on their website in about one hundred fifty pdf files.
 To solve for this, I built a short web-scraper to go into their website and download all the pdf's for entry into a spreadsheet.
-Some of the data received from this website was corrupt or inaccurate so I imputed the mean of the surrounging cells into those NaN's.
+Some of the data received from this website was corrupt or inaccurate so I imputed the mean of the surrounding cells into those NaN's.

 Once all the data was received, it had to be compiled into three separate final files at different dat/time levels: daily, weekly, monthly.
 The reason for this is to compare both model accuracy at different levels of time as well as practicality.
 For example, an average CTA rider won't have much of a use for monthly predictions on ridership, but a daily or weekly prediction of number of riders could lead to useful predictions on train delays.
 On the other hand monthly ridership predictions could be an invaluable resource in determining operating expenses of the CTA by the administration.
 But since historical data on ridership only goes back about 20 years, data loss was a huge concern for this project, so having a larger iteration of the same dataset could lead to very different results.

 ![](../capstone_data/imgs/dailyridership.png)